crystaldb/autodba/integration-tests/README.md

 To run the tests, use the following command structure, replacing the placeholders with your actual database details:
 The dbconfig json is a map of postgres versions to details for a db of that version.
 This corelation will be validated in the tests
+Note the format of the aws rds instance id

 ```bash
 go test ./... -v -timeout 20m -args -dbconfig='{